saraalkhoneen/Data-mining-6/Customer credits notebook.md

 https://www.kaggle.com/datasets/ppb00x/credit-risk-customers

 ## General information
+Origonaly our dataset consists of 21 attributes, but we only worked with 13 attributes that are going to help with our study of the credit risks of applicants.

-1- Number of Attributes: 11
+1- Number of Attributes: 13
 2- Number of Objects: 1001
 3- class name and lable:
 The "class" attribute which describes whether the customer is a good or bad credit risks.